testrecorder/spring-test-recorder/README.md

 ## Usage
-Download the project.
-Open a terminal in the project folder and run:
+Download this project.
+Open a terminal in the spring-test-recorder folder and run:

 ```
 mvn clean install
 ```

-Add this dependency in your project's pom.xml:
+Add spring-test-recorder dependency in your project's pom.xml:

 ```XML
 <dependency>